PX4/PX4-Autopilot/nuttx/configs/README.txt

       function by Daniel Vik.
 See licensing information in the top-level COPYING file.
 Default: n

-  And if CONFIG_MEMCPY_VIK, the following tuning options are available:
+  And if CONFIG_MEMCPY_VIK is selected, the following tuning options are available:

     CONFIG_MEMCPY_PRE_INC_PTRS - Use pre-increment of pointers.
 Default is post increment of pointers.